Blog Banner

 Straight from the Source

 Now, finding that super-perfect champagne diamond that’s the right shape, size, and hue for you—that’s another story.
-Plus, it’s still a diamond, so you have to consider its cut (tho less so when we’re talking deeper colors, which are cut for their saturation instead of their light return).
+Plus, it’s still a diamond, so you have to consider its cut (though less so then when we’re talking deeper colors, which are cut for their saturation instead of their light return).
 And you’ll for sure want to actually see the diamond before you buy it, because color perception is pretty personal.
 I mean, do you know if you like “light”, “fancy light”, or “fancy” without seeing each one?
 I didn’t think so.
 You’ll often also find fancy colors in shapes other than round, such as princess, cushion or radiant.
 Or even in some sweet little rose cuts (very romantic, mind you).
 Why?
 Because rounds waste more rough weight in their cutting and are cut for brilliance.
 Which, again, isn’t the highest priority for color.
-Also, shapes with a bit more depth tend to show off more body color.
+Plus, shapes with a bit more depth, like rose cuts, tend to show off more body color.
 Ultimately, what this all adds up to is that finding exactly what you want is going to be a bit tougher than if you were looking for a round, colorless rock.

 At Your Service